 To check whether the square lattice model is special, we calculate the rejection rate and the autocorrelation time in the simple cubic lattice model at the transition temperature for $q=2,3$ and 4, as shown in Fig.~\ref{fig:3d}.
 The system length was set to $L=12$ and $N=L^3$.
-As the rejection probability is reduced, the autocorrelation time decreases exponentially, similarly to the case of the square lattice model.
-Although the Metropolis algorithm shows a slight deviation, the autocorrelation times in the reference algorithms almost collapse onto a single curve obtained using the present algorithm with different shift parameters, similarly to the case of the square lattice model.
+As the rejection probability is reduced, the autocorrelation time decreases exponentially, similar to the case for the square lattice model.
+Although the Metropolis algorithm shows a slight deviation, the autocorrelation times in the reference algorithms almost collapse onto a single curve obtained using the present algorithm with different shift parameters, as in the square lattice model.
 Therefore, the present exponential improvement is expected to be universal among various systems.

-To study the update method dependence, we also test the random spin update, in which a spin (or a site) is randomly chosen for every update.
-Figure~\ref{fig:comp} shows the autocorrelation time in the square and cubic lattice models with $q=4$ obtained using the random and the sequential spin updates.
+Instead of the sequential spin update, we also test the random spin update, in which a spin (or a site) is randomly chosen for every update.
+Figure~\ref{fig:comp} shows the autocorrelation time in the square and cubic lattice models with $q=4$ obtained using the random and sequential spin updates.
 In contrast to the case of the sequential spin update, the autocorrelation time in the random spin update is well fitted to a power-law function: $\tau_{\rm int} \propto (1-p_{\rm rej})^{-\gamma}$.
 The estimated powers $\gamma$ for the two- and three-dimensional models are noticeably close to each other, as shown in the caption of Fig.~\ref{fig:comp}.
 Although the random spin update is more analytically tractable, the sequential spin update is superior to the random spin update as a sampling method.
-This fundamental difference between the rejection dependence of the sequential and the random spin updates highlights the nontrivial relation between the matrix elements and the eigenvalues of the transition matrix in the many-body system.